 #3 Compatible with all the devices

 Firstly, there is no app for desktop users, neither Windows nor Mac.
 Just open the Dropbox Paper website on any browser, login or sign up if you don’t already have an account and start using it.
+You can also use Dropbox storage and add emojis to your heart’s content.

 But is it the same for mobile users too?
+Can they share files as easily as everyone else?

 #4 Create your own writing templates